 In all seriousness, I couldn’t find a single person with a Windows phone to test this on.
 Nokia and Windows have been releasing some phones with monstrous photo capabilities but the one person I know who tried it ended up returning the phone within a week.
 So, I really can’t say anything useful about a Windows smartphone.
 If you have a Windows phone and can provide instructions on sending hi-res photos from it, leave a comment below!

-Now that you know how to save and send your hi-res smartphone pics, get to printing them!
+Now that you know how to save and send full resolution photos from your android and IPhone, get to printing them!
 I’ve made gorgeous canvas prints from my iPhone and you can too.